yangycpku/macro_ML/Final Project/Final Project.md

 ### 1. Original Research Proposal using Big Data Collected by BIBDR

-- The Beijing Institute of Big Data Research (BIBDR) has launched an "economic big data platform" with quite a lot of alternative big data collected and managed there.
+- The Beijing Institute of Big Data Research (BIBDR) has launched an "economic big data platform" with quite a lot of alternative big data collected and maintained there.
 The figure below is part of the data overview for one city.
 They have generously agreed to provide their data and computing resources for our course projects.

 ![bibdr2](./fig/bibdr2.png)